-To help you follow Agile best practices, Jira Data Center provides Flexible Terminology.
-We’ve enabled admins to change generic Jira Data Center terms.
-You can keep consistent naming of sprints and epics between Jira and the Agile at Scale Frameworks, including SAFe (Scaled Agile Framework) and LeSS (Large-Scale Scrum Framework).
+To help you follow Agile best practices, Jira Data Center provides Flexible Terminology feature since version 8.17.
+It enables admins to change generic Jira Data Center terms: sprint and epic.
+So, you can keep consistent naming of sprints and epics between Jira and the Agile at Scale Frameworks, including SAFe (Scaled Agile Framework) and LeSS (Large-Scale Scrum Framework).

 Terminology changes apply to any variant of English.
 Regardless of the framework you follow, or the terminology you choose, you can quickly implement changes across your instance.

 Before you begin

 Terminology change broadly affects your instance.
 That’s why, before you begin, we recommend: